JOING US FOR MONTHLY PPAC MEETINGS

 HOW IT ALL BEGAN

-It all started with an idea Plainfield Mayor John Argoudelis had been considering for some time, followed by a very generous donation from Plainfield resident, Mr. Menjinder (‘Mac’) Bhambra
+It all started with an idea Plainfield Mayor John Argoudelis had been considering for some time, followed by a very generous donation from Mr. Menjinder (‘Mac’) Bhambra

 Mr. Bhambra invited Mayor Argoudelis to lunch to offer a donation in the form of land and a site for our very first Public Arts project located at the neglected corner at Routes 30 and 59 to the Village.
 With the first project in mind, Amy DeBoni, Plainfield Community Relations Director, and Mayor Argoudelis called out to the community to form the Plainfield Public Arts Council (PPAC).
 An open invitation to all who were interested was offered to community members passionate about the arts and the beautification of Plainfield spaces.